Isidore Ostrer

 Isidore Ostrer (1889–1975) was a banker, financier, poet, newspaper owner, and film studio owner in England.
-His father, Nathan Ostrer, was a jewellery salesman who immigrated from the Russian Empire.
+His father, Nathan Ostrer, was a jewellery salesman who emigrated from the Russian Empire.
 In addition to assembling a media empire he wrote poetry and authored an economics text.

-Isidore Ostrer began his career in the textile industry before establishing two banks with his brothers.
+Ostrer was born in London's East End.
+He began his career in the textile industry before establishing two banks with his brothers Mark and Maurice.
 They financed film industry businesses and Ostrer acquired control of Gaumont-British Film Company from its French parent Gaumont Film Company in 1922.
 He sold it to J. Arthur Rank in 1941.
 Ostrer also owned a newspaper (Sunday Referee) and textile business (Amalgamated Textiles).

-Ostrer was born in London's East End.

 He moved to the U.S. during World War II.
 His daughter became actress Pamela Mason.
 Morgan Mason is his grandson.
+His son was Vivian Kaye (Kiki)Osborne, ne Ostrer.
+He had two other daughters, Sheila Thompson and Diana Ostrer.

 A painting of Isidore Ostrer by Howard Coster is in the National Portrait Gallery.

-Nigel Ostrer wrote The Ostrers and Gaumon British.
+Nigel Ostrer wrote The Ostrers and Gaumont British, a book about the family and their involvement in the film studios.